fpaissan/lmac-td-code/interpret/README.md

     --finetuning True --pretrained_interpreter=/yourLMACcheckpointpath/psi_model.ckpt --g_w 4
 ```
 where $g_w$ is the guidance weight for the interpreter. -->

+#### Specifying the pretrained classifier

+The pretrained classifier to be interpreted is specified with the variables `embedding_model_path`, and `classifier_model_path`.
+The default model is a model we trained on ESC50, however, if you would like to specify your own model just use paths that point to your own model.

 ---------------------------------------------------------------------------------------------------------

 ### Posthoc Interpretation via Quantization (PIQ)